 - Gender: Women have a higher probability of developing spider and varicose veins.
-It is thought that the natural hormonal changes during pregnancy, PMS and menopause all play a roll.
+It is thought that the natural hormonal changes during pregnancy, PMS and menopause play a roll.
 Estrogen and other female hormones are known to relax the vein walls.
-Additionally, hormone replacement therapy (which is more common in women) and birth control pills might increase the risk of developing varicose veins also.
+Additionally, hormone replacement therapy (which is more common in women) and birth control pills might increase the risk of developing varicose veins.

-- Heredity : If you have close family members with varicose veins, you are more likely to develop them as well.
+- Heredity : If you have close family members with varicose veins, you are more likely to develop them.

 - Trauma to or Injury of the leg: Trauma can cause lifelong physical damage to the veins and the tissue surrounding them.
 Damaged tissue can lead to long-term vein issues.